 - Tinnitus (ear ringing)

-What is vestibular physiotherapy?
+What is Vestibular Physiotherapy?

 Vestibular physiotherapy is concerned with the treatment/ assessment and diagnosis of disorders and/ or diseases of the vestibular system.
 The aim of these sessions will be to ascertain the root causes of your dizziness, giddiness, pain, recurrent falls, vertigo and/ or poor balance.

 In a vestibular physiotherapy session, your physiotherapist will conduct subjective examination, vestibular, oculomotor, cervical, CNS and balance examination.
-Depending on the results of the initial examination treatment may comprise; otoconia repositioning maneuvers, exercises, manual therapy, education or letter recommending onward specialist medical referral.
+Depending on the results of the initial examination treatment may comprise; otoconia repositioning manoeuvres, exercises, manual therapy, education or letter recommending onward specialist medical referral.

 What conditions can vestibular physiotherapy treat?